psrc/psrc.github.io/_posts/2020-05-05-covid-19-biking.md

 The biking patterns have changed during COVID-19.
 At first, in March, the number of people bicycling collapsed along commute-oriented routes such as ones in Belltown and Downtown, while a decline in bicyclists was not that steep along Burke Gilman and Elliot Bay trails.
 In April, the number of bicyclists skyrocketed on Burke Gilman and Elliot Bay trails comparing to April 2019 number.
 The weather might be one factor - April was warmer with less precipitation this year.

 Peoples' biking behavior is changed as well - you will see more bikers during a weekend than on a weekday.
-There are no typical 8AM and 6PM peaks, but one 6PM peak.
+There are no typical 8AM and 6PM peaks during the weekdays, but one 6PM peak.